-- (a) A valid Class A Professional Educator Certificate in the same teaching field(s) which was used as a basis for admission to the Class AA program, as provided for in Rule 290-3-3-.52(3)(b)1.(i)-(iv) or for teacher leader as provided in Rule 290-3-3-.52.01(2)(a)1. - (b) An official transcript from a regionally accredited institution documenting an earned education specialist degree.
+- (a) A valid Class A Professional Educator Certificate in the same teaching field(s) which was used as a basis for admission to the Class AA program, as provided for in Rule 290-3-3-.53(3)(b)1.(i)-(iv) or for teacher leader as provided in Rule 290-3-3-.54(2)(a)1. - (b) An official transcript from a regionally accredited institution documenting an earned education specialist degree. - (c) A survey of special education course is required unless that course was taken for prior level certification.
+[See Rule 290-3-3-.01(51)].
+An individual who completed a survey of special education course prior to the semester when the individual met requirements for unconditional admission to a Class AA program July 1, 2017, and thereafter, must take a course focused primarily on one of the following categories: methods of accommodating instruction to meet the needs of students with exceptionalities in inclusive settings, multicultural education, teaching English language learners, rural education, or urban education.
+A diversity course used to meet this requirement for one level of certification may not be used to meet the requirement for a higher level of certification.